 The show includes authentic Hawaiian music and hula performances as well as a torch lighting ceremony.
-It’s offered every Tuesday, Thursday, and Saturday nights, weather permitting.
+It’s offered every Tuesday, Thursday and Saturday nights, weather permitting.
 Please note that the show may not take place on a holiday.
-Note that there will not be a show on May 27 in 2017 due to the Memorial Day Parade.
+There will be no show on May 25, 2019 due to the Memorial Day Parade in Waikiki.

 You’ll find the show at the Kuhio Beach Hula Mound on Waikiki Beach near the intersection of Uluniu and Kalakaua Avenues in Waikiki.
 Look for the beachside, grassy mound near the Duke Kahanomoku statue and the large Banyan trees.

 Show times alternate from 6:00pm and 6:30pm depending on the season and sunset.
 Generally during the winter months of November, December, January) the show is held at 6:00pm.
 Generally, from February – October, the show starts at 6:30pm.
 The schedule is subject to change.
 For more information call 808-843-8002.

 The show lasts about an hour.
 If you’re going, you may want to bring a towel or a beach mat as there is only lawn seating.
 Another idea for you, bring a little snack, picnic or ice cream treat with you and enjoy dinner and a show. 🙂